Vrinda Bachchan • 10 Jul, 2022 • 5 mins

 With stories revolving around children who are kind, honest, empathetic, and dream of hope and all good things, ‘The Postwoman and Other Stories’ is an excellent book if you’re looking to teach your kids about appreciating nature and respecting others.

 Through this book, kids will also learn how to be helpful, the value of friendship, the power of imagination, the joy of sharing, and the spirit of kindness.

 For instance, there’s a story about a girl who likes to spend her time birdwatching because she feels that birds react better in a fight (by flying away) rather than scream, shout, and use harsh words like humans.
-This story would promote the idea in children that loud confrontations seldom achieve any resolutions in a fight.
+This story would promote the idea in children that loud confrontations seldom achieve any resolution in a fight.

-Through this book, I feel the author is trying to mold the minds of kids so that they grow up to be a generation of better human beings who are always respectful, kind, and compassionate.
+Through this book, I feel the author is trying to mould the minds of kids so that they grow up to be a generation of better human beings who are always respectful, kind, and compassionate.
 And I’m fully on board with the idea.

 The one thing that I found lacking, though, is that the stories aren’t really challenging enough for older kids or even younger kids who are voracious readers.
-It’s a light read that will leave you feeling good but there’s not much in terms of plot or depth of the stories.
+It’s a light read that will leave you feeling good, but there’s not much in terms of the plot or depth of the stories.
 The stories lack characters that are fleshed out and with whom children can relate.

 But this is not a big negative, especially when the characters are written as people the readers would aspire to be like.

 ‘The Postwoman and Other Stories’ by author Priyadarshini is a collection of eight short, impactful stories that make for a delightful weekend read for young readers.
-It won’t take them long to breeze through the pages, made more interesting by colorful, child-like illustrations.
+It won’t take them long to breeze through the pages, made more interesting by colourful, child-like illustrations.